St Laurence and All Saints Church, Eastwood: The 2001 proposals

-On 16 January, it was announced that the church had had its listing upgraded to Grade 1 status.
+On 16 January, it was announced that the church had had its listing upgraded to Grade I status.
 Announcing the decision, Andrew Derrick stated:"Grade I is the right grade for St. Laurence's Church and it confirms it as a very important building.
 Only the two per cent most important buildings in the country are Grade I listed so now the church is in the same bracket as the most important buildings.
 This means that demolishing the church would be unthinkable.
 Any decision on moving the church will have to go through the local planning authority, but being Grade I listed will make a difference on how people view the building."
 On hearing the news, airport director Roger Campbell stated:"The decision was simple – the church has to move if the airport is to survive.
 Thousands of jobs, which could be created if expansion plans go ahead, will be lost.
 It is not just a case of expansion.
 We have to comply with safety standards set down by the Civil Aviation Authority and they must be implemented.
 The future hinges on these plans."
 The vicar of the church, Rev. Nigel Ransom, was delighted at the news."I was not surprised to hear from English Heritage that the church has been upgraded to a Grade I listed building.
 It is a unique and historic place.
 For more than 1,000 years the church has stood on this site undisturbed.
 It is shrouded in history and is truly a magnificent example of architecture.
 The decision by English Heritage will certainly make it more difficult for any plans to move the church.
 The local community is firmly against any changes and so am I."

 In May 2002, the parochial church council voted to reject the proposals to move the church giving Rev. Nigel Ransom the power to block the proposals.
 Despite this, the airport vowed to continue with their expansion plans and were in the process of preparing formal documents to submit to Southend Council in a bid to get planning permission.
 Protesters vowed to "fight to the bitter end" with local councillors being united in their opposition to the proposals.